GrottoPress/shield/docs/06-LOGIN.md

    end
    ```

-   `Shield::LogUserIn` receives `email` and `password` parameters, and creates a login entry with a unique ID and hashed token in the database.
+   `LogUserIn` receives `email` and `password` parameters, and creates a login entry with a unique ID and hashed token in the database.

    For a client to be considered logged in, it must present a matching login ID and token from session.